-Assistant Dean for Information Technology, Assessment, and Project Management, Amy Kornblau, is responsible for oversight of the FAU Libraries Information Technology (IT) Department, the Assessment Unit, and the Special Projects Unit including developing project management processes.
-As a member of the FAU Libraries senior management team, Assistant Dean Kornblau also collaborates on strategic planning initiatives, setting guidelines and policies, and developing and maintaining resources and services in support of the Dean of University Libraries’ vision of excellence for the FAU Libraries.
+Assistant Dean for Service Enhancement and Project Management, Amy Kornblau, is responsible for oversight of the Interlibrary Loan Department, Government Information and Maps Department, Assessment Unit, and the Special Projects Unit including developing project management processes.
+As a member of the FAU Libraries Senior Leadership Team, Assistant Dean Kornblau also collaborates on strategic planning initiatives, setting guidelines and policies, and developing and maintaining resources and services in support of the Dean of University Libraries’ vision of excellence for the FAU Libraries.

 Assistant Dean Kornblau holds a bachelor’s degree in Sociology from the University of Tampa, a master’s in Library and Information Science from the University of South Florida, and The Executive Certificate in Project Management (Online) from the FAU College of Business Executive Education.